 This the level of research that I try to bring to every subject that I deal with.

-At the same time, I am a church planting missionary in Nepal.
+At the same time, I am a church planting missionary SE Asia.

 I have never claimed to be a perfect scholar.
 As you surely know, of course, there is no such thing, and the Riplinger matter is certainly not the first time I have made a mistake.
 But I have an earnest desire before God to defend the truth in this evil hour and to do it in a Christ-honoring way.